martavohnoutova/Evan/README.md

-# Comparison of GC of species in Ensembl releases
+# Profiling of GC of species in Ensembl releases

 <font color='red'>**Guide of usage**</font>

 date: 31.12.2022

-Marta Vohnoutová, Radka Symonová
+Marta Vohnoutová

-version 0.1
+version 0.2

 ## <font color='red'>1.
 Introduction</font>

-The GC% of entire chromosomes.
+The goal of this tool is to profile GC% and repeats proportions along entire chromosome sequences.

+The concrete configuration steps follow.

 ### <font color='red'>1.1 Setup of environment</font>

-Note: All you will find in the Jupyter file <font color='red'>**Comparison of GC of species in Ensembl releases.ipynb**</font>

-This is the template to run your own setup of GC comparisons of species of your own.
+This is the template to run your own setup of GC profiling of your species.

-1. **At first, you must create your environment.**
+a. **At first, you need to create your environment.**

 - **install Anaconda (description for linux Ubuntu v.22)**